vbrown608/jekyll-portfolio/_blog_posts/rails-email-privacy.md

 {% endhighlight %}
 *app/controllers/registrations_controller.rb*

-If the user hasn't confirmed their account yet, they should get a new confirmation e-mail instead of a password reset link.
+Sending a signup attempt notice and password reset link is handled by the `User` model.
+If the existing user hasn't confirmed their account yet, they should get a new confirmation e-mail instead of a password reset link.

 {% highlight ruby linenos %}
 class User < ActiveRecord::Base